usnistgov/cdf-test-method/test_data/synthetic/prim-02/README.md

 <li><p>Vote for N of M: Yes</p></li>
 <li><p>Recall issues, with options: No</p></li>
 <li><p>Cumulative voting: No</p></li>
-<li><p>Ranked order voting: No</p></li>
+<li><p>Ranked choice voting: No</p></li>
-<li><p>Provisional or challenged ballots: No</p></li>
+<li></li>
-<li><p>Early Voting: No</p></li>
+<li></li>
 </ul>
-<p><strong>This election was designed to functionally test the handling of multiple ballot styles, support for</strong> Primary presidential delegation nominations<strong>, support for two languages, support for complex voting variations, and audio support for multiple languages.
-The election will be an open primary election with one machine running for each precinct.
-Voting options for Over-voting, Under-voting and write-in voting will be exercised.
-Ballots 5 and 18 were selected for Spanish based language input.
-Ballots 8 and 17 were selected for casting of ballot using the ADA Audio capability.
-Ballot 20 was selected to test Cross Overvoting functionality in systems whose Open Primaries support multiple parties on a single ballot.
+<p><strong>This election was designed to functionally test the handling of multiple ballot styles, support for</strong> Primary presidential delegation nominations<strong>,</strong> <strong>support for complex voting variations, and audio support for multiple languages.
+The election will be an open primary election with one machine running for each precinct.</strong> <strong>Voting options for Over-voting, Under-voting and write-in voting will be exercised.</strong> <strong>Ballot 20 was selected to test Cross Overvoting functionality in systems whose Open Primaries support multiple parties on a single ballot.
 Cross Overvoting occurs when a voter selects candidates in a contest for one party then selects a candidate in the same contest for another party on the ballot.
-If this occurs, the contest is considered overvoted and does not count for any party on the ballot.
-If the voting system under test does not support this functionality, Ballot 20 should be removed from test deck and adjust expected results as required.
-NOTE: Overvotes and undervotes are listed in results based upon the “Vote For” value of the contest.
+If this occurs, the contest is considered overvoted and does not count for any party on the ballot.</strong> <strong>NOTE: Overvotes and undervotes are listed in results based upon the “Vote For” value of the contest.
 For Example: If a Vote For 3 contest is undervoted, it is counted as 3 undervotes.</strong></p></td>
 </tr>
 <tr class="even">
 <td><p><strong>Configuration:</strong></p>